Search

 “Why should we not let them die?
 Surely they will only continue in their evil ways if they survive.”

 The prince sadly realized how little his men valued human life.
-He commanded them to look after the wounded enemy.
+He commanded them to look after the wounded.

 “No one has the right to allow another to suffer, ” he cautioned them sternly.